Windsor.ai Connectors API Documentation

 This endpoint returns all data source accounts connected to your Windsor.ai workspace.

-You can query a specific datasource or request all accounts.
+You can query a specific data source or request all accounts.

 List accounts for all data sources